mfzhang/DL-LSTM-Stock-Prediction/README.md

-# DL-LSTM-Stock-Prediction
+# Deep Learning Project (TU Delft - CS4180)
-Stock Market Predictions using a Deep Learning LSTM
+Stock Market Predictions using a LSTM

+Purpose of the project:
+- Get new insights into deep learning

+This project is based on https://www.datacamp.com/community/tutorials/lstm-python-stock-market.